PBS News Hour: Honor Roll segment

 On March 31, 2003, after the U.S.–led invasion of Iraq in 2003, the PBS News Hour began what it called its "Honor Roll", a short segment displaying in silence the picture, name, rank, and hometown of U.S. military personnel killed in Iraq.
 On January 4, 2006, military personnel killed in Afghanistan were added to the segment.
-PBS NewsHour aired the final honor roll segment on August 30, 2021, after the end of War in Afghanistan.
+PBS News Hour aired its final honor roll segment on August 30, 2021, after the end of War in Afghanistan.
+A special honor roll segment aired on December 17, 2012, on 27 people killed in a school shooting in Newtown, Connecticut.